zainaftab2225/zainaftab2225.github.io/_sociology/culture.md

 #### The New Technology

 - People make technology all the time but most of the time it has very little impact.
-Sometimes, it has a huge impact on human lives e.g. the printing press, factories, assembly line, microchips, etc.
+Sometimes, however, it has a huge impact on human lives e.g. the printing press, factories, assembly line, microchips, etc.
 - This emerging technology is known as **new technology**.
 - *However, this new technology sets the framework for a group's non-material culture as well.*